 Basically is what you are offering through your website content still relevant to your consumers and does it still represent your brand as it stands today?
 It is time to put those big girl or boy pants on and be honest with yourself.

 Get someone to help you that has not written any of the content but has an understanding of your industry and your target audience to help.
 This will then give you a list of actions and possibly free up some keywords and fresh content ideas.
 Also use data to see if anyone is a) reading it b) is it converting or helps the buyer decision.

-Refresh – the bit that will take the most time.
+Refresh – the bit that will take the most time

 The content that is staying put, if written a year or more ago, will need refreshing.
 Check: